uwcartlab/Vienna-DC-2025/README.md

 * Unit 6: Team Presentations & Draft Feedback
     * 16:00 to 18:00 // Presentations

-* 18:00+ // Social (!) *Recommendations appreciated!
+* 18:00+ // Social (!) *Recommendations appreciated!*

 ### Day 4 // Thursday 15.05.25

 * Second Drafts Due to Rob by _16:00_

 * PhD Student Show and Tell (N.T.
-Nawshin, Gareth Baldrica-Franklin) *Contact Rob if you are interested in giving a 5-10 minute lightning talk!
+Nawshin, Gareth Baldrica-Franklin) *Contact Rob if you are interested in giving a 5-10 minute lightning talk*

 * 18:00+ // PhD Student Social (Alicia and Rob will crash!) *Recommendations appreciated!*